turingschool/curriculum/source/projects/idea_box.markdown

 end
 ```

-And finally, the edit page shows up with a form and our ideas in it.
+And *finally*, the edit page shows up with a form and our ideas in it.

+### Storing the Idea Changes

-What happens if you tweak the idea and submit the form?
+What happens if you tweak the idea title and description then submit the form?

 ```plain
 An Error Occured